-5.2 Software Tools
+6.3 Software Tools

-The NISS DQ Workshop [24] identified as a central research need "Software tools that solve real data quality problems.
+A NISS DQ Workshop in 2000 (Karr et al., 2001b) identified as a central research need "Software tools that solve real data quality problems.
 Such tools (even in prototype form) can also be used to evaluate and improve new theory and methodology.
 Issues include algorithms that cope with complexity of the techniques as well as the scale of the data and problems of human-computer interaction such as presentation and visualization."

-Such tools exist already, as discussed in § 3.1, but are oriented more to the computer science view of DQ than the statistical perspective.
-To make the challenges concrete, we frame them in terms of a data quality toolkit-an extensible set of software tools that automates the generic components of the strategy described in §4, performing both automatic and on-demand computations, including visualizations, but contains "hooks" for relevant domain knowledge.
+Such tools exist already, as discussed in §2 and 4.4, but are oriented more to the computer science view of DQ than the statistical perspective.
+To make the challenges concrete, we frame them in terms of a data quality toolkit-an extensible set of software tools that automates the generic components of the strategy described in §5, performing both automatic and on-demand computations, including visualizations, but contains "hooks" for relevant domain knowledge.
 The DQTK has not yet been built, although NISS has worked to develop many of its components.